Beyond Community Notes: A Framework for Understanding and Building Crowdsourced Context Systems for Social Media: Introduction

-As CCS adoption grows, these systems have the potential to reshape our information ecosystem.
-Early studies into such systems have produced promising results, finding that CCS can increase user informedness and decrease the spread of misinformation~\cite{wojcikBirdwatchCrowdWisdom2022b,rollout21,diffusion21}, although it is still unclear whether CCS can replace centralized fact-checking, as some platforms have done or may seek to do~\cite{heatheraMoreSpeechFewer2025}.
-As CCS develop, novel implementation questions also come to the fore, including how to design these systems most effectively, for example, to provide reliable context quickly enough to prevent the spread of the most viral content~\cite{rollout21,chuaiCommunitybasedFactcheckingReduces2024a,renaultCollaborativelyAddingContext2024a}.
-At this critical moment of change in the information ecosystem, it is important to understand how CCS function, how we should evaluate them, and how these systems may be better designed.
+As CCS adoption grows, these systems have the potential to reshape the information ecosystem.
+Early studies have produced promising results, finding that CCS can increase user informedness and decrease misinformation spread~\cite{wojcikBirdwatchCrowdWisdom2022b,rollout21,diffusion21}, though it remains unclear whether CCS can effectively replace professional fact-checking, as Meta is attempting~\cite{heatheraMoreSpeechFewer2025}.
+As CCS develop, novel implementation questions come to the fore, including how to best design these systems to achieve their stated or implicit goals---for example, to provide reliable context quickly enough to prevent the spread of viral misleading content~\cite{rollout21,chuaiCommunitybasedFactcheckingReduces2024a,renaultCollaborativelyAddingContext2024a}.
+At this critical juncture in our information ecosystem's development, it is important to understand how CCS function, how to evaluate them, and how to improve their design.